 Community is a sought after treasure.
 Consider joining this UW group of women, receive daily encouragements and share these great posts with others!

-- I believe the Bible is the inspired Word of God and is authoritative and infallible in the original writings.
+- I believe the Bible is the inspired Word of God and is authoritative and infallible.

 - I believe in one God, eternally existent in three persons: Father, Son, and Holy Spirit.